bcgov/lucy-web/README.md

 1. [Running the Application](#running-the-application)
 1. [License](#license)

-## Project Status

-This application is in active development and has not yet been released.

 ## Audience

-Anyone with a valid IDIR or BCeID login may access the application to view data that is being tracked.

-In addition, the application is intended for use by:

-* Surveyors who observe and record the absence, presence, and spread of invasive species
-* Subject matter experts who perform a variety of duties, including to record and analyze data and create action plans
-* Contractors who implement recommended treatments for observed invasive species
-* Administrators who manage the application and its users

-## Features

-This application is anticipated to include the following main features:

-1. Support for IDIR and BCeID access
-1. User roles and permissions management
-1. Interactive maps displaying multiple data layers
-1. Observations of invasive species absence/presence
-1. Recommendations, planning, and application records of treatments
-1. Monitoring of treatment outcomes
-1. Query and export of data
-1. Auditing and reports
-1. Bulk data entry and mobile device data entry
+This API is intended to be used by the Inspect iOS app where Inspection Officers and Admins can submit Shifts and Watercraft Inspections.
+Users with a valid IDIR can login to the Inspect iOS app, but only users with the following roles can access and submit data:
+- `inspectAppOfficer`
+- `inspectAppAdmin`
+- `admin`

 ## Getting Help or Reporting an Issue

-To report bugs/issues/features requests, please file an [issue](https://github.com/bcgov/lucy-web/issues).
+To report bugs/issues/features requests, please file an [issue](https://github.com/bcgov/lucy-web/issues) or contact the [Sustainment Team](mailto:sustainment.team@gov.bc.ca).

 ## How to Contribute